Sol Price

 Sol Price (January 23, 1916 – December 14, 2009) was an American retailer and the founder of FedMart, Price Club (which ultimately merged into Costco) and PriceSmart.
 He was considered the "father" of the "warehouse store" retail model.

 Early life and education

 Price was born in The Bronx in New York City, the son of Samuel and Bella Price, Jewish immigrants to the United States from Minsk (Belarus), in the early years of the 20th century.
 The family relocated to San Diego in the early 1920s.

 Price graduated from San Diego High School in 1931, attended San Diego State University in 1932, and earned his undergraduate degree (in philosophy) and Juris Doctor degrees from the University of Southern California in 1936 and 1938, respectively.
 By 1938, he had married his girlfriend Helen Moskowitz; they eloped to Las Vegas.
 Price was admitted to the California Bar in November 1938.
-He founded a firm which merged to become Procopio Law (known at the time as Procopio, Price, Cory, and Schwartz) where he worked until 1954.
+He founded a firm which merged to become Procopio, Cory,Hargreaves & Savitch LLP (known at the time as Procopio, Price, Cory, and Schwartz) where he worked until 1954.